Pragdealist

 noun \ˌprag-ˈdē-ləst\

-A blend of pragmatic and idealist, reflecting the integration of practical execution with aspirational purpose.
+A blend of pragmatic and idealist: one who marries practical execution to aspirational vision.

-A person who is practical in approach and idealistic in pursuit; one who pursues meaningful goals through disciplined, realistic action while striving toward higher purpose or aspirational outcomes.
+A person who is practical in approach and idealistic in pursuit—advancing meaningful goals through disciplined, realistic action while never losing sight of a higher aim.

-A pragdealist builds with both feet on the ground and both eyes on the horizon.
-Part dreamer, part doer—the pragdealist refuses to choose between the two.
+A pragdealist navigates with both feet firmly anchored in reality and both eyes on the horizon.
+Part dreamer, part doer, the pragdealist refuses to choose between the two.

 Change Finds Everyone